jmpenyas/GettingCleaningData-Assignment/CodeBook.md

 Finally, the activity id numbers of Y files can be translated by the description contained on the file activity_labels.

 ## CLEANING AND TYDING PROCESS
+The next lines will show the steps followed from this original data to the final dataset.
+### Joining the files of every folder in one data frame.
+* Using the function **get_and_join_files**, the files of subjects, activities and measures are joined in one dataset.
+The first two columns will be subject and activity cause the final set is going to be grouped by them.
+The activity id is substituted by the corresponding description of it.
+This is important cause it will improve the reading quality of the column.
+### Joining the resulting dataset of train folder with test folder in a new one.
+### Obtaining the vector with Standard Variations and Mean columns
+* With the function **getVectorStdMean**, we get two vectors: one with the indexes of those columns, other with the titles related to those indexes.
+### Extracting those positions joined to the subject and activity columns from the merged dataset and stored them in a new one.
+### Tidying the columns of the dataset: eliminating special characters and capsizing the initial letter of certain words to make the variables more readable.
+It follows one of the Tidy Data directrixes.
+### Grouping the dataset by subject and activity columns and aggregating every measure using mean function.
+The result is stored in the final dataset that can be exported to a text file.

 ## FINAL DATA SET
+The final dataset contains the following columns:
+* Subject
+* Activity
+* timeBodyAccMeanX
+* timeBodyAccMeanY
+* timeBodyAccMeanZ
+* timeBodyAccStdDevX
+* timeBodyAccStdDevY
+* timeBodyAccStdDevZ
+* timeGravityAccMeanX
+* timeGravityAccMeanY
+* timeGravityAccMeanZ
+* timeGravityAccStdDevX
+* timeGravityAccStdDevY
+* timeGravityAccStdDevZ
+* timeBodyAccJerkMeanX
+* timeBodyAccJerkMeanY
+* timeBodyAccJerkMeanZ
+* timeBodyAccJerkStdDevX
+* timeBodyAccJerkStdDevY
+* timeBodyAccJerkStdDevZ
+* timeBodyGyroMeanX
+* timeBodyGyroMeanY
+* timeBodyGyroMeanZ
+* timeBodyGyroStdDevX
+* timeBodyGyroStdDevY
+* timeBodyGyroStdDevZ
+* timeBodyGyroJerkMeanX
+* timeBodyGyroJerkMeanY
+* timeBodyGyroJerkMeanZ
+* timeBodyGyroJerkStdDevX
+* timeBodyGyroJerkStdDevY
+* timeBodyGyroJerkStdDevZ
+* timeBodyAccMagnitudeMean
+* timeBodyAccMagnitudeStdDev
+* timeGravityAccMagnitudeMean
+* timeGravityAccMagnitudeStdDev
+* timeBodyAccJerkMagnitudeMean
+* timeBodyAccJerkMagnitudeStdDev
+* timeBodyGyroMagnitudeMean
+* timeBodyGyroMagnitudeStdDev
+* timeBodyGyroJerkMagnitudeMean
+* timeBodyGyroJerkMagnitudeStdDev
+* freqBodyAccMeanX
+* freqBodyAccMeanY
+* freqBodyAccMeanZ
+* freqBodyAccStdDevX
+* freqBodyAccStdDevY
+* freqBodyAccStdDevZ
+* freqBodyAccJerkMeanX
+* freqBodyAccJerkMeanY
+* freqBodyAccJerkMeanZ
+* freqBodyAccJerkStdDevX
+* freqBodyAccJerkStdDevY
+* freqBodyAccJerkStdDevZ
+* freqBodyGyroMeanX
+* freqBodyGyroMeanY
+* freqBodyGyroMeanZ
+* freqBodyGyroStdDevX
+* freqBodyGyroStdDevY
+* freqBodyGyroStdDevZ
+* freqBodyAccMagnitudeMean
+* freqBodyAccMagnitudeStdDev
+* freqBodyAccJerkMagnitudeMean
+* freqBodyAccJerkMagnitudeStdDev
+* freqBodyGyroMagnitudeMean
+* freqBodyGyroMagnitudeStdDev
+* freqBodyGyroJerkMagnitudeMean
+* freqBodyGyroJerkMagnitudeStdDev
+### Subject
+* Id of the volunteer
+### Activity
+* Activity performed when the measures were taken
+### Measures
+All the columns are the mean result of the measure by subject and activity.
+* *time* indicates time domain signals
+* *freq* indicates frequency based on Fast Fourier transformations
+* *Body* indicates a body signal
+* *Gravity* indicates a gravity signal
+* *Acc* indicates accelerometer signal
+* *Gyro* indicates Gyroscope signal
+* *Jerk* indicates the derivation of body angular acceleration and speed
+* *Magnitude* indicates the Euclidean norm applied to the measure of the column
+* *Mean* indicates the Mean value of the measure
+* *StdDev* indicates the Standard Deviation of the measure
+* *XYZ* indicates the axis of the measure taken.

 ## WHY IS TIDY?
+The dataset complies with the four rules:
+1. Each variable you measure should be in one column.
+Every feature is stored in only one column
+2. Each different observation of that variable should be in a different row.
+Every observation is characterized by subject and activity that are unique on every row.
+3. There should be one table for each "kind" of variable.
+There is only one kind of variables: mean of the measures taken due the movement,
+4. If you have multiple tables, they should include a column in the table that allows them to be linked.
+There is only one table.